mastanca/webtask-workshop/modules/middleware.md

 }'
 ```

-This is a fairly easy to implement form of authorization and it good for many use cases.
+Shared key authorization is a reasonably easy to implement authorization method, and it is suitable for many use cases.

 ## Secure Github Webhook Middleware